-Forget Chief Sustainability Officer.
-The latest job in architecture is Director of Biomimicry
+Forget chief sustainability officer.
+The latest job in architecture is director of biomimicry

 A sign of progress

-In recent years, the dramatic rise of chief sustainability officers—in design and architecture but also among Fortune 500 firms—has shown the increased importance that organizations are placing on environmental issues.
+In recent years, the dramatic rise of chief sustainability officers—in design and architecture, but also among Fortune 500 firms—has shown the increased importance that organizations are placing on environmental issues.
 But for Miller, biomimicry isn’t just a subset of sustainability, it’s the foundation.
 “Biomimicry is the only model of sustainability we have, based on how long it’s been around and how few years humans have been around,” he says.

 The reality is, we are a young species, comparatively, while nature has had plenty of time to teach trees how to pump water from their roots to their top leaves, and termite colonies how to build mounds with tunnels for ventilation.
 “Once you see that nature is the culmination of billions of years of time-tested solutions, you move away from something to exploit towards something that can really teach us,” says Miller.